 Some guidelines are standard across the board; however, some employers are more generous than others.

-If that is the case, then it should be a straight forward process where you can say:
+If that is the case, then it should be a straightforward process where you can say:

 “I have some well-care appointments scheduled for this day and will need it off.”

-However, sometimes the culture within part of the organization doesn’t align with the policies set forth by the whole.
+Sometimes the culture within part of the organization doesn’t align with the policies set forth by the whole.